 - Which posts did not get any kind of traction?

-Why you need a content audit
+Why do you need a content audit?

 A content audit is usually carried out for two reasons:

 SEO is the lifeblood of digital products and can make or break your content marketing, meaning you have to meticulously plan for it.
 A content audit compels you to review your keyword strategy to target higher ROI-generating keywords.
 You learn to anticipate what users search for and craft content around it, driving value and thereby shooting up the SERPs.
 You can track competitor moves and create comparison blogs, highlighting why you are the better choice.
 You might also discover that long-form content works better for your audience or adding more backlinks leads to greater reach.
-Last but not the least, it can uncover basic errors that you’re committing, like redundant blogs, keyword stuffing, audience mismatch and so on.
+Last but not the least, it can uncover basic errors that you’re committing, like redundant blogs, keyword stuffing, audience mismatch, and so on.
 You can incorporate all these insights into your content strategy and drive humongous amounts of organic traffic to your website.

 Conversion is the ultimate goal of content marketing, meaning all that spike in traffic counts for naught if it doesn’t move down the funnel.
-Content audits give you complete visibility into the leakiness of every stage of your conversion funnel – awareness, consideration and decision.
+Content audits give you complete visibility into the leakiness of every stage of your conversion funnel – awareness, consideration, and decision.
 Each stage has its own rules vis-a-vis messaging and tone, so these audits can help you identify and plug gaps in your funnel.
 Your content quality or relevance improves resulting in higher engagement levels (likes, comments, shares, downloads).
 And the more people download and use your product, the better your odds of converting them into paying customers are.
 Or better still, turning them into brand advocates.

-Define your objectives for this audit
+Define your objectives for conducting a content audit

-As British-American author and inspirational speaker Simon Sinek so eloquently put it, “Start with why”.
+As a British-American author and inspirational speaker, Simon Sinek so eloquently put it, “Start with why”.
 A content audit is a time-consuming and cumbersome process, so it’s important to clearly define its objectives before you dive into it.
 The first step is aligning all the stakeholders with top-level business goals.
 Some of them can be: